The Extended Codes of Some Linear Codes: Introduction

 An important topic in coding theory is the construction of new linear codes over finite fields with interesting parameters and properties.
 Given a linear code $\C$ over a finite field $\gf(q)$, one can obtain a new code from $\C$ in different ways.
 For example, puncturing and shortening $\C$ on a set of coordinate positions are two ways for obtaining new linear codes.
 Both the puncturing and shortening approaches are interesting and important, as every linear code $\C$ with dual distance at least $3$ is permutation-equivalent to a punctured one-weight irreducible cyclic code and a shortened code of the dual code of such one-weight irreducible cyclic code \cite{HD19,LDT21}.
 Another way for obtaining a new code from a given linear code $\C$ is to extend $\C$.
-There are many ways to extend $\C$.
-Below is a general description.
+There are different ways to extend a given linear code $\C$.
+Below is one of the two extending techniques.

 Let $\bu=(u_1, u_2, \ldots, u_n) \in \gf(q)^n$ be any nonzero vector.
 Any given $[n, k, d]$ code $\C$ over $\gf(q)$ can be extended into an $[n+1, k, \overline{d}]$ code $\overline{\C}(\bu)$ over $\gf(q)$, where